menu icon

 The degree is primarily targeted at anyone needing research training before embarking on a higher research degree, such as a PhD.
 The course also offers an excellent grounding in social science methods, which are transferable to media research for industry, journalism, marketing and advertising research, production research and wider aspects of social research consultancy.

 Enhancing your employability is one of our top priorities.
-That’s why all MRes students are given the opportunity for a research placement as part of our course where you can apply your learning to the real world.
+That’s why all MRes Media Research students are given the opportunity for a research placement as part of our course where you can apply your learning to the real world.

 Modules